 In some pictures, colour is very important.
 You’re not going to be able to capture a sunset in black-and-white, for example.
 In other cases, colour is much less important and can even detract from the overall whole.
 As an example, if you are working with strong lighting that throws deep shadows, colour can take away some of the impact of the shadows by distracting the eye.
 A black-and-white photograph would let the light shine, so to speak.

 Or perhaps you are capturing a bright green new leaf on a tree in springtime.
+Or a football game to bet on.
 This is a time when you might think that colour is vital, but black-and-white will work just as well or even better.
 You see, we know that leaves are green.
 Most of us know that the first growth of a new leaf is a very bright, light green.
 That’s information that is already in our minds.
 If that photograph is in black-and-white, the overwhelming greenness goes away, leaving the viewer free to note other things, like the texture of the leaf, or the play of light on tiny hairs.